gesturestudios/rPi_weather_station/README.md

 # rPi_weather_station
 A few of these scripts are run from a raspberry pi.
 I've had issues with SD card corruption, so I'm documenting here how to re-load the necessary libraries.

+# setup ssh and vnc on the pi:
+You can do this either after install of the python libraries and weather station stuff, or before, then install via vnc or ssh.
+Following steps from here: http://mitchtech.net/vnc-setup-on-raspberry-pi-from-ubuntu/ ssh pi@[pi ip address]  (need to have ssh already enabled on the pi- do this from setup) from ssh/pi command line, run: sudo apt-get install tightvncserver vncserver :1 -geometry 1366x768 -depth 16 -pixelformat rgb565

+# install the weather station stuff:
 download this repository with git: git clone https://github.com/gesturestudios/rPi_weather_station